tsedio/tsed/docs/tutorials/mongoose.md

 <<< @/docs/tutorials/snippets/mongoose/virtual-references.ts

+### Dynamic References

+`@tsed/mongoose` supports `mongoose` dynamic references between defined models.

+This works by having a field with the referenced object model's name and a field with the referenced field.

+<<< @/docs/tutorials/snippets/mongoose/dynamic-references.ts

 ## Register hook

 Mongoose allows the developer to add pre and post [hooks / middlewares](http://mongoosejs.com/docs/middleware.html) to the schema.